Jul 29, 2019 | Guest Experience | Reading Time: 4 minutes

 Reason 1: people don’t read online; they skim

-Your hotel has many business opportunities being online, no doubt.
-But our attention is very fragile and there are plenty of other pages your potential clients could be reading.
-If you give them an excuse, they will abandon you in a heartbeat.
+As you can see, your hotel has many business opportunities being online, no doubt.
+But you have to consider that our attention is very fragile and there are plenty of other pages your potential clients could be reading.
+If you give them half of an excuse, they will abandon you in a heartbeat.

 Therefore, the challenge is how to retain users on your hotel website and make them read the important information, instead of contacting your customer service.
-That people don’t read anymore is not a surprise.
+That people don’t read anymore may not be a surprise to you.
 But what it may surprise you is how reading online is done.

 - 55% of all pages get less than 15 seconds of attention;